Sec-ant/barcode-detector/README.md

 [![npm](https://img.shields.io/npm/v/barcode-detector)](https://www.npmjs.com/package/barcode-detector/v/latest) [![npm bundle size (scoped)](https://img.shields.io/bundlephobia/minzip/barcode-detector)](https://www.npmjs.com/package/barcode-detector/v/latest) [![jsDelivr hits (npm scoped)](https://img.shields.io/jsdelivr/npm/hm/barcode-detector?color=%23ff5627)](https://cdn.jsdelivr.net/npm/barcode-detector@latest/)

-A [Barcode Detection API](https://wicg.github.io/shape-detection-api/#barcode-detection-api) polyfill that uses [ZXing webassembly](https://github.com/Sec-ant/zxing-wasm) under the hood.
+A [Barcode Detection API](https://wicg.github.io/shape-detection-api/#barcode-detection-api) polyfill that uses [ZXing-C++ WebAssembly](https://github.com/Sec-ant/zxing-wasm) under the hood.

 > This package was originally published as [`@sec-ant/barcode-detector`](https://www.npmjs.com/package/@sec-ant/barcode-detector) on the npm registry.
 With appreciation for the generous offer from [@gruhn](https://github.com/gruhn), the package is now released under the name `barcode-detector` starting from version 2.0.0.
 The original name `@sec-ant/barcode-detector` will continue to be used for versions prior to 2.0.0, and will be retained solely for maintenance purposes.
 Eventually, it will be deprecated at an appropriate juncture.